Michael & Susan Jandernoa Professor of Management and Organizations | University of Michigan

-Susan Ashford is the Michael and Susan Jandernoa Professorship in Management and Organization at the Ross School of Business and the Area Chair of the Management and Organizations group.
+Susan J. Ashford is the Michael and Susan Jandernoa Professorship in Management and Organizations at Michigan Ross and the Area Chair of the Management and Organizations group.
 On the Ross faculty since 1991, she taught previously at the Amos Tuck School of Business, Dartmouth College (1983-1991).
 Professor Ashford works with executive audiences in the areas of leadership and leadership development, negotiation, managerial skills and effectiveness, and bottom-up organizational change.
 She teaches the negotiation course within the EMBA program and the capstone leadership course within the WMBA program.

 Professor Ashford is a Fellow of the Academy of Management professional association.
-She served as an Associate Dean for the Ross School of Business from 1994-1995, as the school’s Senior Associate Dean from 1998-2002 and as the Associate Dean for Leadership Programming and the Executive MBA from 2006-2010.
+She served as an Associate Dean for Michigan Ross from 1994-1995, as the school’s Senior Associate Dean from 1998-2002, and as the Associate Dean for Leadership Programming and the Executive MBA from 2006-2010.